 Skip to main content

-BlueStack SDK React Native plugin provides functionalities for monetizing your mobile application: from premium sales with rich media, video and innovative formats, it facilitates all standard display formats.
-BlueStack SDK React Native plugin can be used for Ios and Android Apps.
+BlueStack SDK React Native Plugin provides functionalities for monetizing your mobile application: from premium sales with rich media, video and innovative formats, it facilitates all standard display formats.
+BlueStack SDK React Native Plugin can be used for both iOS and Android apps.

 Prerequisites